yankovai/Twitter-Cravings/README.md

 Twitter-Cravings
 ================

-Uses Twitter to sample what people are craving.
+Uses Twitter's live stream API to extract what people are craving around the world.